seandmurray/Prose/README.md

 Make writing node easier, prettier and less error prone.
 Writes and reads more like prose

 This is a wrapper module for the various prose modules.
-If your using most the of the prose modules just include this and it will get all the others.
+If you're using most the of the prose modules just include this and it will get all the others.

 ## Usage